 Beta CaryoPhyllene is well-researched and we know of many benefits that it provides.
-BCP is an anti-inflammatory agent that also has analgesic, or pain killing, properties.
+BCP supports the immune system and also has tension reliving functions.
 You can find the research HERE on pubmed and HERE on PubChem.
-The research actually shows that BCP blocks pain naturally!
+The research actually shows that BCP supports tension relief!

 Do you take a lot of acetaminophen or have you in the past?
 That stuff is pretty hard on the liver.
 Well there’s another study that shows using BCP actually helps protect the liver.

 This just barely scratches the surface when it comes to the scientific research behind these chemicals.
 Just spend a little time on sites like Pubmed and PubChem and you’ll find an abundance of research.

 Unashamedly, I’m addicted to Pubmed.
 Oils are not magic (although they sometimes feel that way), they are the gift of the Earth and they do BIG things.
 And the research backs it up.